Social construction of gender: Social constructionism

-Socialization

-In sociology, socialization is the process of internalizing the norms and ideologies of society.
-Socialization encompasses both learning and teaching and is thus "the means by which social and cultural continuity are attained".
-Socialization theory is strongly connected to developmental psychology and behaviorism.

 Gender

 Gender is used as a means of describing the distinction between the biological sex and socialized aspects of femininity and masculinity.
 According to West and Zimmerman, gender is not a personal trait; it is "an emergent feature of social situations: both as an outcome of and a rationale for various social arrangements, and as a means of legitimating one of the most fundamental divisions of society.
 According to Kessler and McKenna, a world of two "sexes" is a result of the socially shared, taken-for-granted methods that members use to construct reality.

 As a social construct, gender is considered an achieved status by feminist theory, typically (though not exclusively) one which is achieved very early in childhood.
 The view as achieved is supported by the contemporary constructionist perspective, as proposed by Fenstermaker and West, asserts regarding gender as an activity ("doing") of utilizing normative prescriptions and beliefs about sex categories based on situational variables.
 These "gender activities" constitute sets of behavior, such as masculine and feminine, which are associated with their sexual counterpart and thus define concepts such as "man" and "woman" respectively.
 It is noted, however, that the perception as masculine or feminine is not limited or guaranteed to match the expression's typical or intended nature.